The University's data network is composed of three components: the physical network, the logical network, and the network services.

 OIT PPTP Virtual Private Network (VPN) Service permits off-campus Internet-attached to obtain a temporary presence (IP address and DNS hostname) on the campus network.
 This is most-used to obtain access to resources restricted to campus IP addresses or campus DNS hostnames.
 A University netid and password is required to obtain OIT PPTP VPN Service.

-Detailed information about the network is available at the Network Systems web site.
+Detailed information about the network is available at the Networking & Monitoring Services web site.
 Monitoring of the campus network infrastructure and of network utilization is also available at that site.